 During the canal crossing, an audio guide will provide insight into canal history along with the disasters and power struggles it has experienced.

-It will guide you through the history and culture of this remarkable construction project, and enlighten you to the natural beauty and uniqueness of the Corinth Canal.
+It will guide you through the history and culture of this remarkable construction project, and enlighten you on the natural beauty and uniqueness of the Corinth Canal.
 More for Corinth Canal here…

-After the cruise we’ll head on to ancient Corinth.
-In between you can taste lunch in a traditional Greek restaurant owned by a Greek family in ancient Corinth village!
-Likewise, the ancient Corinth tour follows the exact same itinerary of the Christian tour of Corinth, Saint Patapios Monastery And Vouliagmeni Lake!
+After the cruise, we’ll head on to the ancient Corinth.
+In between, you can taste lunch in a traditional Greek restaurant owned by a Greek family in ancient Corinth village!
+Likewise, the ancient Corinth tour follows the exact same itinerary as the Christian tour of Corinth, Saint Patapios Monastery, And Vouliagmeni Lake!
 Corinth was in control of the ancient world of the Isthmus.
-Too many cities in the wider ancient Greek world were colonies, and this in itself demonstrates the wealth and influence it exerted.
+Too many cities in the wider ancient Greek world were colonies, and this in itself demonstrates the wealth and influence is exerted.
 It was destroyed by the Romans for example in 146 BC, after the unfortunate battle for the Greeks at the Isthmus of Corinth.
 Visit the agora where ruins of Ancient Corinth still stand as witnesses of its greatness.
-Visitors can admire, among other things, the imposing columns of the 6th century BC Apollo Temple, the ancient market (Agora) with the “Step of the Apostle Paul” Conservatory, renovated by Herod Atticus and other public buildings of great archaeological interest.
+Visitors can admire, among other things, the imposing columns of the 6th century BC Apollo Temple, the ancient market (Agora) with the “Step of the Apostle Paul” Conservatory, renovated by Herod Atticus, and other public buildings of great archaeological interest.